Australian arts, culture and creative industries in China

 Australia has one of the oldest continuous cultures in the world—that of the Aboriginal peoples—and at the same time has one of the most diverse cultures, being home to people from all corners of the globe.

 Australia’s world-renowned orchestras regularly tour to China.
-The Sydney Symphony Orchestra has long-term partnerships with the National Centre for Performing Arts and Shanghai Orchestra Academy.
-The Australian Ballet was the first international ballet company to visit China following the Cultural Revolution, and returns regularly to perform at NCPA and the prestigious Shanghai International Arts Festival.
+The Sydney Symphony Orchestra has long-term partnerships with the National Centre for Performing Arts (NCPA) and Shanghai Orchestra Academy.
+In 1980, The Australian Ballet was the first international ballet company to visit China following the Cultural Revolution, and returns regularly to perform at NCPA and the prestigious Shanghai International Arts Festival.

 Australian expertise in arts management, audience engagement and heritage and conservation are also in demand.